Search results for

 While evaluating the dimensions which cannot be directly expressed as numbers or yes/no answers, such as “SEO toolbox” or “choice of templates”, we’ve aimed at being as objective as possible and using hard data where appropriate; still, those measures should be viewed on a relative scale used only to simplify comparison between the brands.

-Now let’s dive deeper and look at each of the website builders separately, critically evaluating its pros and cons with respect to competition; after that we will compare each pair one on one to finally reveal the most worthy solutions.
+Now let’s dive deeper and look at each of the website builders separately; after that we will compare each pair one on one to finally reveal the most worthy solutions.

 Wix: the Veteran That Still Got It